Stratio/genai-examples/README.md

 You will find a `tar.gz` in the `dist` folder that you can use deploy the package and register the chain in *Stratio GenAI API*.

+### Configure the Git Hooks

+Since formatting the code and sorting the imports is mandatory, you can automate the process installing a Git Hook.

+* Execute `./bin/install-hooks.sh`

+Each time you commit the changes the files will be formatted.

 ### Deploying your chain

 To deploy your chain in *Stratio GenAI API* you need to upload the chain package we built in the previous section to the API and register the chain.